 bases.
 We'll begin by examining Serena's creation using subdivision surfaces as our main tool rather than sculpting, which is covered more frequently these days.
 Once all the elements are formed, we can then decide which areas we'll texture, and apply UV mapping.

 Next, we'll light the scene and apply basic shaders, before we move onto the final render, where we examine render passes and batch rendering.
 In the final stages we take Serena into Photoshop, where we let our creativity explode as we adjust each render pass, add further details and polish each pixel to get the final image.
+See our Maya 2013 review for more on Maya.

 - Download the source files for this tutorial here